-Nestled in the trendy area of Châtelain, thisapartment has a charming bohemian vibe.
-Guests of this Airbnb are welcomed into a living room adorned with gorgeous pieces of vintage furniture, an open-plan kitchen and a newly renovated bathroom.
-Suitable for travellers looking to stay in a lively neighbourhood, the apartment is located close to Galerij Michel Rein, a contemporary art gallery, the Horta Museum and endless options of restaurants, bars and cafés.
+Nestled in the trendy area of Châtelain, this apartment has a charming bohemian vibe.
+Guests of this Airbnb are welcomed into a living room adorned with gorgeous vintage furniture, an open-plan kitchen and a renovated bathroom.
+Suitable if you’re looking to stay in a lively neighbourhood, the apartment is close to the Michel Rein gallery, the Horta Museum and many restaurants, bars and cafes.

 A chic apartment that doubles as a furniture store

-If you’ve ever loved a piece of furniture in an Airbnb so much that you wished you could take it home, look no further than this apartment in the Brugmann quarter.
-Thespacious apartment is filled with custom-made furniture that comes with a price tag, allowing guests to purchase anything they fancy, from the couch to the coffee table.
-Folding wooden doors let plenty of morning light into the bedroom, which features chic furnishings that are set off by a black feature wall.
+If you’ve ever loved a piece of furniture in an Airbnb so much you wished you could take it home, look no further than this Brugmann Quarter apartment.
+The spacious pad is filled with custom-made furniture that comes with a price tag; just purchase the pieces that catch your eye.
+In the bedroom, folding wooden doors let in plenty of morning light, highlighting the chic furnishings and black feature wall.
 Floor-to-ceiling windows give access to a lovely backyard that’s perfect on sunny days.

 James Taylor contributed additional reporting to this article.

 These recommendations were updated on April 22, 2021 to keep your travel plans fresh.